time spent with ‘the quiet Beatle’

 Nonetheless, I knew she was fond of me.
 She was breaking up with her boyfriend who never paid her any mind and she liked it that I held the door open for her and always paid for dinner.
 For my part I liked how her face looked in the morning when I stayed over and the sound of the gate when she came back from the corner store with breakfast and the Times.
 We had to be careful of course, we both worked in the newsroom and consorting was frowned upon.
 She was much better at that stuff than me.
 I didn’t really care who knew.
 It seemed to me that an ordinary rhythm to our life was already emerging.
 So why didn’t she want to come?

 “Look,” I said, “I’ve never had a chance to look around a real folly before, never been inside one, and he tells me he’s fixing this one up just like it once was.
 I hardly know him at all but he seems lonely.
-It’s only a few years since the band split up and the divorce has been painful too, I can tell.
 If you don’t like it, I promise you we won’t stay for the whole weekend, we’ll drive straight back to London, I don’t care if it’s three o’clock on Sunday morning.
 Okay?”

 I wanted her to come, sure, but what I wanted almost as much was the chance to drive out there in her new car.
 Daddy had just bought her a red Alfa Romeo, it had a wooden steering wheel with four spokes of polished steel, she made me buy driving gloves before I could get behind it.
 I didn’t think I was anything special, but I really didn’t want to drive all the way out to Henley in my old Morris Minor with the hole in the floor.
 Who knows who else might show up?

 “I don’t even know what to wear to a weekend away like that,” said Mary.
 “Wear that beautiful blue summer dress,” I said.
 “You look so good in that.
 And maybe bring some jeans for Sunday.”
 “Who are you now?” she teased, “Mary Quant?”
 That’s when I knew she would come.
 I mean, who wouldn’t?
 She knew I could ask anybody else and they’d jump at it in a second.
-She realized that I was going to go no matter what and I was going to take someone with me rather than get out there and then find myself hanging around like a spare prick at a wedding.
 Maybe she saw an element of risk.
 Maybe she was interested in keeping me around after all.

 “But it’s amazing, what you guys did,” said Rossi.
 “I mean, you were only at it for a few years.”
 “Seven,” said George.